Online Help

 Exporting Audio

-The app will then create the .m4a audio file for you and you can save this to a local folder on your device or to iCloud using the Files app (select the ‘Save to Files’ option).
+The app will then create the .m4a stereo audio file for you and you can save this to a local folder on your device or to iCloud using the Files app (select the ‘Save to Files’ option).

 Song Notes